 including computed tomography (CT), ultrasonography, magnetic resonance imaging (MRI), positron emission tomography (PET), catheter angiography, and

 radioisotopic scanning, as well as plain-film radiography, fluoroscopy, and

 arthrography.
 The department also provides complete imaging services at

 Allegheny General Hospital's Breast Center, which include screening and

-All of the department’s faculty are certified by the American Board of Radiology and have been carefully recruited because of their expressed interest in teaching and commitment to providing the best overall educational experience to residents.
-The faculty is committed to the educational goals of the residency program, the principal of these being to:
+All faculty are certified by the American Board of Radiology and have been carefully recruited because of their expressed interest in teaching and commitment to providing the best overall educational experience to residents.
+The faculty are committed to the educational goals of the residency program:

 In addition, residents obtain radiologic pathology experience by attending the four-week course given by the American Institute for Radiologic Pathology.
-Radiologic physics is covered in a series of monthly lectures.
-The program director and faculty strive to maintain the optimum balance of "hands-on" clinical experience in terms of interpretative sessions with faculty, as well as technical skills gained in procedure performance, and learning achieved through a full didactic curriculum offered during daily intradepartmental conferences, noon case conferences, journal club and ongoing multidisciplinary interdepartmental conferences.
-Ultimately, the chairman, program director and faculty aim their teaching efforts not only for successful board preparation but, more importantly, toward preparing radiologists for successful careers in either academic or private practice radiology.
+We strive to maintain the optimum balance of "hands-on" clinical experience in terms of interpretative sessions with faculty, as well as technical skills gained in procedure performance, and learning achieved through a full didactic curriculum.
+Residents also participate in multidisciplinary intradepartmental conferences and journal club.
+Radiologic physics is covered by the Telerad Physics Annual Course, which our residents experience throughout their four years of training.
+Ultimately, our clinical teaching faculty aim to prepare radiologists for successful careers in either academic or private practice radiology.

 The Diagnostic Radiology Residency program is part of the Graduate Medical Education (GME) opportunities offered by the AHN Medical Education Consortium.
 Learn more about Graduate Medical Education.